EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 * HINT_ID_V - information about how to retrieve the credential of Party V

-* APP_2 - bstr containing application data
+* APP_2 - bstr containing opaque application data

 * H() - the hash function in HKDF_V